cugo/TWB/README.md

 To set up the app:
 - To create the web application, there are a few external libraries which are necessary.
 - Download Git Bash (http://git-scm.com/downloads).
-Open the Git Bash then download repository via clone URL by typing 'git clone "url"'.
+Open the Git Bash then download repository to the specified folder in your loval machine via clone URL by typing 'git clone "url"'.
 The URL is provided on right hand side of this window.
 - In Git Bash, go to project folder in your machine and type "npm install" to install the dependencies.
 It will look the dependendies in the package.json file.
+Once you download the project, type "cd TWB".
+You will be on master mode.
 - Type "bower install".
 The bower_components folder will be created with the dependent packages written in bower.json.
 - To see the app in Chrome, install http-server by typing npm install http-server -g in command line.
 Then go to Chrome and type http://localhost:8080/src
 Information about tools (no need for pulling dependencies or etc)